grishb/randomwalk/README.md

 # randomwalk
-simulate the randomwalk 500 times see your chances of winning the bet
+simulate the randomwalk 500 times and see your chances of winning the bet

 Bet:
-roll dice 100 times to reach 60 steps or more
+Roll dice 100 times to reach 60 steps or more

 Rules:
 1,2 : -1 step